solana-foundation/solana-improvement-documents/proposals/0016-simd-application-fees.md

 *Updating core account structure to store application fees in ledger*.
 A `PayApplicationFee` instruction is will be used by solana runtime to calculate how much application fees are being paid by the transaction.
-A `UpdateApplicationFees` instruction which will update the application fees for an account.
-A `Rebate` instruction which will be used to rebate the application fees back to the payer.
+A `UpdateApplicationFees` instruction will update the application fees for an account.
+A `Rebate` instruction will be used to rebate the application fees back to the payer.

     1. High degree of flexibility for programs (**++**)
     2. Each transaction has to include additional instructions so it will break existing dapp interfaces (**-**)
     3. This implementation will prevent DOS on dapps and account blocking attacks (**+++**).
-    4. Account structure need to be modified, lot of changes in core solana code (**---**)
+    4. Account structure needs to be modified, lot of changes in core Solana code (**---**)
-    5. Application fees are check before executing the dapps (**++**)
+    5. Application fees are checked before executing the dapps (**++**)
-    6. Easier to calculate total fees to be payed by the payer (**+**)
+    6. Easier to calculate total fees to be paid by the payer (**+**)
     7. Application fees cannot be dynamic (**-**)
     8. Will be used to disable read locks on any accounts (**+**)

-An additional option will be added to disable read locking of accounts so that an account having application fees could not be read-locked by any transaction.
+An additional option will be added to disable read-locking of accounts so that an account having application fees could not be read-locked by any transaction.
 This will disable attacks where transaction read locks an account and prevents other transactions from write-locking the account.